PERSONNEL

 Professor of Business Administration

-Namgyoo K. Park is the president of the Academy of Creativity in Korea.
+Namgyoo K. Park was the president of the Academy of Creativity in Korea.

 He hasreceived two PhDs in the field of Management: one in Strategy